 As a proud American, I join with my countrymen as I dig my heels in, fold my arms and say, “I am not budging one inch.”

 Okay, while I might budge an inch in some instances, I will certainly not budge a centimeter.
 I do not even know what a centimeter is.
 I mean, I know it is a unit of measurement and that 10 centimeters is a decimeter and that 100 of them is a meter (or a metre, as those perplexing foreigners insist on putting it.)
 But how long is that?
 Don’t ask me; I am an American.

 I can instantly project my thought out exactly one mile.
 I can picture the distance and multiply it so that I have confidence in just how far away from my present position is a point 3 miles off, or 5 miles.

-I haven’t played football in maybe 20 years, more like 35 years when it comes to suiting up in pads.
-But if it were Second Down and 4 yards to go, I know exactly where I would have to make the cut on my passing route, to catch the ball beyond the First Down marker.
+I haven’t played football in maybe 20 years and much longer when it comes to suiting up in pads.
+But if it were Second Down and 4 yards to go, I know exactly where I would have to make the cut on my passing route if I am to catch the ball beyond the First Down marker.

 But how long is 4 meters?
 I have not a clue.

 I have always taken quiet satisfaction that a kilometer was not quite as long as (and therefore wimpier) than a good old mile.
 So I am a bit miffed when reminded that a meter is actually longer than a yard.
 The very idea!

 But it is okay; this time next week I will no longer remember that.
 Why would I?

 Like all right-thinking people, such as we Americans, along with Liberians and those staunch defenders of traditional values living in the Republic of the Union of Myanmar, no effort to brainwash us with logical Base 10 measurements can penetrate, let alone sink in.
 None of this newfangled metric nonsense for us.
 No sirree bob.